pc2/heart2021-web/docs/index.md

 Chairs: Smail Niar (Universityé Polytechnique Hauts-de-France),  Ihsen Alouani (Universityé Polytechnique Hauts-de-France)

 To facilitate informal discussions between participants we will provide an interactive [Gather.town](https://gather.town) space to socialize in the conference breaks.

+Thanks to our generous sponsors, the HEART'21 symposium can be held as a **free online event** for all participants.
+To attend the conference, a **registration is required** due to legal reasons (privacy policy, etc.).
+The **registration portal will be open from June 11**.

 # Overview